 You take time to hear out people’s career growth concerns and challenges.

 You bring company values into the discussion, to help the person see the bigger picture and stay aligned with the company culture and/or the common goal.
+4) Delegates in line with peoples’, projects’ and company’s needs.

 You encourage initiative and autonomy by assigning work that is in-line with a person's aspirations.